pnieves2019/MAELAS/README.md

 ---------------------------------------------------------------------------------------------------------------
-Step 4: Derivation of spin-dependent magnetostriction coefficients from the energy written in the OSZICAR files
+Step 5: Derivation of anisotropic magnetostriction coefficients from the energy written in the OSZICAR files
 ---------------------------------------------------------------------------------------------------------------

-Finally, to derive the spin-dependent magnetostriction coefficients one needs to have in the same folder the following files:
+Finally, to derive the anisotropic magnetostriction coefficients one needs to have in the same folder the following files:

 maelas.py